music-a-gogo/music_a_gogo_core/README.md

 # MusicAGoGo
 A description of music theory written in Go.

-Hopefully to be provided as a cornerstone and backend lib for any music related project.
+Hopefully to be provided as a cornerstone and backend lib for any music-related project (maybe something like a web version of [fretboard-notes](https://github.com/mooxiu/fretboard-notes)).

-The project name `Music A Gogo` is refferring the famous French song [Jazz À Gogo](https://www.youtube.com/watch?v=qHeA5TWnIks).
+The project name `Music A Gogo` is referring the famous French song [Jazz À Gogo](https://www.youtube.com/watch?v=qHeA5TWnIks).

 # How To Use?

 ## Key Concepts of `MusicAGoGo`
 - Note:
     A note is like a node, but not linked.
-It contains an integer referring its absolute frequency.
+It contains an integer referring absolute frequency.

 - Interval:
-    Distance of 2 notes, but in a more intuitive way (meterred by semitones).
-In music theory, people tends to use phrase like `Perfect 5th`, `Major 6th`; In this library, it represents an interval of 7 and 9, either positive or negative.
+    Distance of 2 notes, but in a more intuitive way (metered by semitones).
+In music theory, people tend to use phrases like `Perfect 5th`, `Major 6th`; In this library, it represents an interval of 7 and 9, either positive or negative.

-    If two notes are in different octaves.
-12 * n will be added to their distance.
+    If two `Note`s are in different octaves, $12 * n$ will be added to their distance.

 - Scale:
     Scale is the sequence of notes.